charpstar/Charpstar-Unified/README.md

 - ✅ Generate all 8 screenshots for each GLB file
 - ✅ Save screenshots locally to `output/<article_id>/` directory
 - ✅ Display file paths in console
-- ❌ Skip uploading to BunnyCDN Storage
+- ❌ Skip uploading to Supabase Storage
 - ❌ Skip updating the database
 - ❌ Skip cleaning up local files (so you can view the screenshots)